Being young is to love Joni Mitchell's music. Growing older is to understand why you do.

 Joni composed the words for four of the pieces with Mingus before he died in January 1979 and finished the other two later.
 She then recorded the album Mingus with a who's who of sidemen, including Pastorius, drummer Don Alias (her lover at the time), keyboard innovator Herbie Hancock and sax virtuoso Wayne Shorter.

-Critics were befuddled – and generally critical -- after its November 1979 release, and the album "only" reached No. 17.
+Critics were befuddled – and generally critical -- after the album's November 1979 release, and it "only" reached No. 17.
 But Joni knew exactly what she was doing, telling Cameron Crowe in a Rolling Stone interview:

 You have two options.
 You can stay the same and protect the formula that gave you your initial success.
 They're going to crucify you for staying the same.
 If you change, they're going to crucify you for changing.
 But staying the same is boring.
 And change is interesting.
 So of the two options, I'd rather be crucified for changing.* * * * *